 Issued on behalf of the Care Commission by Holyrood PR, 0131 561 2244.

 1. Children, risk and responsibility: encouraging confidence in a risk-averse society is being held at King Robert Hotel, Stirling on Wednesday 7 October 2009 beginning at 9:15 am.

 2. Other speakers include Minister for Children and Early Years Adam Ingram; and Tom Hodgkinson, author of How to be Idle, How to be Free and The Idle Parent.
 The conference will also hear from Neil Blake and Rachel Cowper of Inspiring Scotland, the agency charged with implementing the Scottish Government’s new £4 million ‘Go Play’ programme.

 3. The Care Commission, established in 2002, regulates around 14,500 care services that provides care to some 320,000 people.
 It is committed to regulating for improvement and developing a care sector that adheres to and exceeds the National Care Standards. www.carecommission.com

 4. Children in Scotland is the longstanding national agency for the whole of the children’s sector, reaching over 250,000 individuals through our extensive membership of more than 450 statutory agencies, voluntary sector organisations, professional associations and community groups.
 For further information visit www.childreninscotland.org.uk.

 5. Play Scotland was formed in 1998 to make the child’s right to play, underpinned by the United Nations Convention on the Rights of the Child, a reality in Scotland.
 For further information visit www.playscotland.org.

-Release issued by Scottish public relations agency Holyrood Partnership – experts in digital and traditional media public relations.
+Release issued by Scottish public relations agency Holyrood PR – experts in digital and traditional media public relations.